Esophageal varices are abnormally swollen veins in the lining of the tube (esophagus) that goes from the mouth to the stomach.

 Copyright © Nucleus Medical Media, Inc.

-When pressure builds in the veins that bring blood to the liver, it's called portal hypertension.
-The pressure causes blood to backup into other smaller blood vessels.
-This includes those found in the esophagus.
+Portal hypertension is when pressure builds in the veins that bring blood to the liver.
+The pressure causes blood to back up into other smaller blood vessels, such as those found in the esophagus.
 This leads to varices.

-You may not notice problems until bleeding starts.
-Bleeding may not be serious and stop on its own.
-Signs of bleeding:
+A person may not have problems until bleeding starts.
+Bleeding may not be serious.
+It may also stop on its own.
+Signs of bleeding are:

-- Vomiting or coughing up blood—may look like coffee grounds
+- Vomiting or coughing up blood that may look like coffee grounds

 - Red, tarry, or very dark stools